mattpt24/custom-wp-theme-template/README.txt

 Set your custom theme active on your WordPress site  ------------------------------------------------------------

 1. Go to your sites WP admin
-2. Go to Appearance > Themes and click activate on your custom theme block.
+2. Go to Appearance > Themes and click activate on custom theme block.